 1. Saving time

-Aside from general bookkeeping, limited companies have various accounting duties, including filing annual accounts, corporate and personal tax returns.
+Aside from general bookkeeping, limited companies have various accounting duties, including filing annual accounts and preparing tax returns.

 All this work takes up valuable time which may be more profitably used in other areas of the business.
 Because accountants routinely undertake these sorts of tasks, they can generally process this work faster and more efficiently, which can save a company both time and money.